-A pension amounting to 50% of your pension, revalued up to your date of death, for service from 6 April 1997 and the guaranteed minimum pension for service before 6 April 1997, subject to any limits set out overleaf under 'Important notes'.
+2. Spouse's Pension: A pension amounting to 50% of your pension, revalued up to your date of death, subject to any limits set out below under 'Important Notes'.

-Death before retirement and before Normal Pension Age:
+Death before retirement and after Normal Pension Age:

-If you die before retirement, but after reaching Normal Pension Age, an amount shall be payable equal to the value of five years' instalments of the pension that would have been payable if you had retired on the date of your death and had not given up any pension for a tax-free cash sum (PCLS).
+1. Lump sum: If you die before retirement, but on or after reaching Normal Pension Age, an amount shall be payable equal to the value of the benefits which would have been payable had you retired on the date of death less the cost of providing the spouses pension mentioned below.

-A pension amounting to 50% of the pension that you would have been entitled to receive at your date of death, subject to any limits set out below under 'Important Notes'.
+2. Spouse' Pension: A pension amounting to 50% of the pension that you would have been entitled to receive at your date of death, subject to any limits set out below under 'Important Notes'.